YOLOSecFW/YoloSec-Framework/README.md

 - Linkedin is one of the weirdest dating sites.
 - Commit code with broken tests.
 Passing tests is for nerds.
 - Pimpin ain't easy if you're the CEO of backpage.
+- Keep your CoC in your pants.
+It ain't impressive and is not as impactful as you think
 - MAKE UPPERCASE GREAT AGAIN!

 # #YOLO motherfuckers!